-Registration for STUDENT FORMULA competitions held in 2018 must be completed online.
+Registration for STUDENT FORMULA competitions must be completed on- line.
 Online registration must be done by either (a) an SAEINDIA member or (b) the official faculty advisor connected with the registering university and recorded as such in the SAEINDIA record system.
-Team Once Registered, No Changes will be allowed in the Team list (Members) including Faculty Advisor
+Team Once Registered, No Changes will be allowed in the Team list (Members) including Faculty Advisor without genuine reason.